Adelapt98/py-binance-chain/README.rst

 The service holds the private keys of the accounts and supplies a username and password to interact with these accounts.

-This client re-uses the binance_chain.messages types.
+This client re-uses the py_binance_chain.messages types.
 In this case no wallet parameter is required.

 This client interacts with the `binance-chain-signing-service <https://github.com/sammchardy/binance-chain-signing-service>`_ read the docs there to create our own signing service.